guimed/python-opp-udemy-/README.md

-# solutions to 'python-opp (Python in Depth)' author: Deepali Srivastava' exercises
+# solutions to 'python-opp (Python in Depth)' exercises (author: Deepali Srivastava')